Szwendacz99/Securing-Linux-Containers/README.md

 ```

 Setting both user and group

 ```Dockerfile
 USER user1:group1
 ```

 Setting just group

 ```Dockerfile
 USER :group1
 ```

-### Changing user/group arbitrarily on container startup
+#### Changing user/group arbitrarily on container startup

 Podman and Docker uses `--user` or shorter `-u` flag to specify both user and
 group.
 The syntax is the same as shown for Containerfile.
-Example:
+Example of
+setting both user and group to bin, but user is specified with number ID:

 ```bash
 ❯ podman run --rm -it --user 1:bin registry.fedoraproject.org/fedora-minimal